Intermountain F

 IM F Header

-I have just taken delivery of two F-7 A's in N Scale from Intermountain, and am generally very pleased with the model's appearance.
+When I took delivery of my first two F-7 A's in N Scale from Intermountain, I was generally very pleased with the model's appearance.

-Also, the Western Maryland version of this model is presented with inaccurate road numbers for the version of engine offered.
-This is a less egregious error than the shell problem, but given the volume of information available on the internet, and the speed with which it can be obtained, cross-referenced and confirmed, there's no excuse to miss a significant road-specific detail like this.
+Also, the Western Maryland version of this model in the first run was presented with inaccurate road numbers for the version of engine offered.
+(The IMRC model is a phase I F-7, with 36" cooling fans and horizontal grilles on the radiators, which were numbered from 53-66 on the WM, these came numbered as 237 and 241, which were phase 2, with 48" fans on the dynamic brakes, and vertical grilles) This is a less egregious error than the shell problem, but given the volume of information available on the internet, and the speed with which it can be obtained, cross-referenced and confirmed, there's no excuse to miss a significant road-specific detail like this.
+The good news is that in the 2008 run of WM, the road number issue has been corrected, and the B-units are very nicely done.
+I have since ordered a third A and 2 B units.

 Overall, though, the IMRR F-7 is very nicely detailed, with factory applied grab irons, knuckle couplers, and a smooth running mechanism.
 The quality of the paint and lettering is excellent, and conversion to DCC is very easily accomplished.
 I will be making some minor modifications to mine, including painting the nose grab irons black, adding 5-chime horns per WM practice, and modifying the skirting around the fuel tanks.
 Other details will also be added.

-Once the B-unit shell issue is resolved, I anticipate adding quite a few more of these excellent models to round out my fleet.
+Now that the B-unit shell issue is resolved, I anticipate adding quite a few more of these excellent models to round out my fleet.
+I anticipate picking up a set in the circus scheme when they come out, and maybe a couple of more black ones.
+I'm hoping that they're planning a release of the Phase 2 carbody, which would be great.

 F's on the go